-HEATED_PLATE_OPENMP is a C program which illustrates the use of the OpenMP application program interface by employing an iteration that solves the 2D steady state heat equation.
+heated_plate_openmp, a C code which uses the OpenMP application program interface by employing an iteration that solves the 2D steady state heat equation in parallel.

 The C version of this problem has an feature; while FORTRAN OpenMP programs can easily compute a maximum value in parallel using the "reduction" clause, this is not possible in C. This program shows how the maximum can nonetheless be computed, using an approach that combines private variables and a critical section.